Polifórum Benito Juárez: First international sporting event

 From 5 to 9 August, the Central American tournament averaged 5,000 spectators a day in the regular season and sold out during the finals, where the end Mexico was crowned champion after beating area selection in Belize.

 Governor's Cup

 In addition to international championships endorsed by FIBA Americas, the Quintana Roo Pioneers club has also organized tournaments like the cup "Governor" Basketball in the Poliforum Benito Juárez and which comply with its third edition.

 The Governor's Cup gathers eight US universities affiliated to the NCAA and is held from 22 to 25 December each year.
 The tournament is organized in conjunction with ESPN International Special Events division.
 In 2010 the Colorado State University was proclaimed champion.

 FIBA u16 Championship

 Also, the Poliforum Benito Juárez and premundial hosted the Under 16 FIBA Americas basketball, where teams of USA, Argentina and Canada got their pass to global specialty.

 Concerts

 The Poliforum Benito Juarez has welcomed performers from not just Mexico and Latin America but also around the world.
-Among those who have performed at the Poliforum have included Gloria Trevi, Alejandra Guzman, Mana, Juan Gabriel, Los Tigres del Norte, Chris Brown, Taylor Swift, Katy Perry, the Red Hot Chili Peppers, the Dave Matthews Band, and many other acts.